fbedussi/blog/_posts/2025-02-01-What I learned refactoring a medium sized Elm project.md

 If a code base is simple, it is easy for every dev to understand it and to change it.
 Simple code can remain simple iteration after iteration, because if a dev truly understands the code they can refactor their work with confidence, and to get to a simple solution do you need some cycles of refactoring from the initial implementation.

-If a code base is complex, it can only became more complex as times goes by, because once a poor dev has found a working implementation of the feature they are working on, they will not dare to refactor it to make it better, for the fear of breaking everything.
+If a code base is complex, it can only become more complex as time goes by, because once a poor dev has found a working implementation of the feature they are working on, they will not dare to refactor it to make it better, for the fear of breaking everything.

 The biggest enemies of simplicity are premature optimization and premature abstractions.
 Stick with the easiest solution as long as you don't actually need something more complex.
 Let's repeat the same code some times before trying to abstract it into a common implementation.

+## 10. Don't overcomplicate things just because someone says that "this is the right way"

+For instance, you don't need to add a tenth point to a list just because copywriting rules say that a decalogue is a compelling format!